liamzdenek/ferment-ai/memory-bank/activeContext.md

    - Create a registry for discovering available modules

 9. **Enhance Hook System**:
+    - Implement the hook registration system as outlined in hook-registration-architecture.md
     - Add more specialized hooks for common patterns
     - Implement memoization hooks for performance optimization
     - Create debugging tools for hook usage
+    - Ensure hooks properly identify their origin using the hook index

 10. **Improve Event System**:
     - Add support for event batching